anirudhkm/anirudhkm.github.io/about.md

 {% include image.html url="/images/anirudhkm.jpg" caption = "Taken during career fair" width=300 align="right" %}

 I am Anirudh K Muralidhar (Ani), born and brought up in the exciting city of Chennai, India.
-I did my undergraduate (2010-2014) in Electrical and Electronics Engineering, and my Masters in Data Science. currently, I am working as a Data Scientist with Footlocker.
+I did my undergraduate (2010-2014) in Electrical and Electronics Engineering, and my Masters in Data Science. currently, I am working as a Data Scientist with eBay, California.

 See my experience to know more about my work.